Enable Starburst Warp Speed for your cluster#

 starts_with(some_nested_method(col1), 'aaa'), are not accelerated.Query predicates can contain a maximum of 128 unique columns.

-Starburst Warp Speed management#
+Warp Speed REST API#

 REST API access#

-cluster, configured for secure internal
+The shared secret must match the value configured for secure internal

 REST API overview#